 ✅ Solution: Use absolute references by adding dollar signs ($) to lock the reference cells.
 This ensures the lookup range remains constant, providing accurate results when the formula is copied to other cells.

-Applying best practices to INDEX and MATCH functions ensures accurate and efficient data retrieval.
-Key practices include correctly specifying ranges, handling errors, locking reference cells, and using exact match types.
+Applying best practices to the INDEX and MATCH functions ensures accurate and efficient data retrieval.
+Key practices include correctly specifying one-dimensional array ranges, handling errors, locking reference cells, and using exact match types.
 These methods enhance reliability and prevent common pitfalls in spreadsheet lookups.

 Non-adjacent lookups with INDEX and MATCH involve retrieving data from a range that isn't directly next to the lookup column.
 By combining MATCH to find the row position and INDEX to reference a different column, you can efficiently search and retrieve data from non-adjacent ranges, providing flexible data handling.

-Leveraging the flexibility of INDEX and MATCH functions allows for dynamic and versatile data retrieval.
-Unlike VLOOKUP, INDEX and MATCH can search both vertically and horizontally, handle non-adjacent columns, and don't require the lookup column to be on the left.
+Leveraging the flexibility of the INDEX and MATCH functions allows for dynamic and versatile data retrieval.
+Unlike VLOOKUP, INDEX and MATCH can search both vertically and perform a horizontal lookup, handle non-adjacent columns, and don't require the lookup column to be on the left.
 This flexibility enhances data management, making it easier to adapt to various spreadsheet structures and requirements.

 To adapt to dynamic data ranges with INDEX and MATCH in Google Sheets, use named ranges or dynamic references.
 For example, instead of using static cell references, use a named range or a formula like: